-The Example assumes that you invest \$10,000 for the time periods indicated and then redeem all of your Shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that operating expenses (excluding any fee waivers and/or expense reimbursements) are as shown in the table above and remain the same.
+The Example assumes that you invest \$10,000 for the time periods indicated and then redeem or hold all of your Shares at the end of those periods.
+The Example also assumes that your investment has a 5% return each year and that operating expenses (excluding any sales loads on reinvested dividends, fee waivers and/or expense reimbursements) are as shown in the table above and remain the same.
+The expenses used to calculate the Fund's examples do not include fee waivers or expense reimbursements.
 Although your actual costs and returns may be higher or lower, based on these assumptions your costs would be:

+1 Year \$ 123

+3 Years \$ 384

+5 Years \$ 665

-Share Class 1 Year 3 Years 5 Years 10 Years S \$123 \$384 \$665 \$1,466
+10 Years \$1,466